 - The best preparation & coating method: When deciding on the best methods and materials for your surface preparation and coating materials, look beyond your budget.
 Take into consideration factors like:

 - The types of supplies the vessel carries and their respective amounts (e.g., fresh water and compressed air)

-- How clean vessel or equipment must be maintained by the crew
+- How to clean vessel or equipment must be maintained by the crew

 - How accessible the professionals are who can perform the preparation and coating services

 - Choosing the best type of coat: There are several types of coating products available for the marine industry.
 To make sure you choose the best product, look into the following:

 - The standby time after the application of the final coat

 - Industry standards for your equipment or vessel

 The Benefits of Surface Preparation & Coating Technologies